smallhadroncollider/taskell/roadmap.md

 - Pressing Enter on empty list shows an subtasks box with an error
 - Empty tasks - i.e. just a space - don't show up
 - No obvious way to know if there are more items in a list off-screen
+- Caching issue when using `m` to move lists - doesn't update previous list

 ## To Do